Lothering0/nuxt-shop/README.md

 * Creating and deleting goods (with title, price, description, image, characters and categories)
 * Adding goods to basket
 * Sort goods by nickname, categories
-* Sending comment
+* Sending comments
-* Set like/dislike to comment
+* Set like/dislike to comments

 On front-end: